-Mira Schendel (1919–1988) was one of Latin Americas most important and prolific post-war artists.
+Mira Schendel (1919–1988) was one of Latin America's most important and prolific post-war artists.
 With her contemporaries Lygia Clark and Hélio Oiticica, Schendel reinvented the language of European Modernism in Brazil.
-Tate Modern will stage the first ever international full-scale survey of her work.
-The exhibition will reveal Schendels dialogues with a diverse range of artists, philosophers and critics, as well as her engagement with universal ideas of faith, self-understanding and existence.
-It will bring together over 250 paintings, prints and sculptures from across her entire career, including works which have never been exhibited before.
+Tate Modern is staging the first ever international full-scale survey of her work.
+The exhibition reveals aspects of Schendel's dialogues with a diverse range of philosophers and thinkers, as well as her engagement with universal ideas of faith, self-understanding and existence.
+It brings together over 250 paintings, drawings and sculptures from across her entire career, including works which have never been exhibited before.

 - Mira Schendel timeline [PDF, 4.3 Mb]